PhilippeBekaert/hdspeconf/doc/AIOPro.md

 **Input Level**

 Sets the analog input sound level (dBu units) corresponding to full scale digital level.
 In broadcasting, +4 dBU is a standard setting.
-The other settings allow to additional head-room while recording.
+The other settings allow for additional head-room while recording.

 **Output Level**